cerb/cerb.github.io/_docs/tickets/tickets.md

 The ticket's [profile](/docs/records/profiles/) page is a workspace that groups together email correspondence, comments, attachments, etc.

 Each ticket functions like a private mailing list.
-Any number of [contacts](/docs/contacts/) can join a ticket conversation as **participants**, and they will receive a copy of all outgoing email messages from your team.
+Any number of [contacts](/docs/contacts/) may be subscribed to a ticket conversation as **participants**, and they will receive a copy of all outgoing email messages from your team.

 Tickets are sorted into [buckets](/docs/buckets/) within [groups](/docs/groups/).

-The worker who is currently responsible for a ticket's completion is its **owner**.
+The [worker](/docs/workers/) who is currently responsible for a ticket's completion is its **owner**.

 * TOC
 {:toc}